 And then … we saw Spain!

 We knew now that we just needed to head on.
-For the first time today we’ve seen a couple of yellow arrows again and after consulting our Brierley guidebook, we were now back on the Main route … the one that leads to Spain!
+For the first time today we saw a couple of yellow arrows again and after consulting our Brierley guide book, we knew we were now on the Main route … the one that leads to Spain!

 Back on the walkways with Spain ahead!

-It was close to 14:00 when we’ve walked into Vila Praia de Ancora.
-Lunchtime was way overdue and we’ve stopped at a restaurant to fill up for the last 7km.
+It was close to 14:00 when we walked into Vila Praia de Ancora.
+Lunchtime was long overdue and we stopped at a restaurant to fill up for the last 7km.

-After a good lunch, we’ve walked the last kilometre or so next to the ocean before we’ve turned inland on our way to Caminha.
+After enjoying a great lunch and resting our weary legs, we walked the last kilometre next to the ocean before we turned inland to follow the road to Caminha.

 The last stretch along the ocean – I will miss the sea

-When we’ve reached Camarido, it was so quiet … it was just me and Berto walking in the main road.
+When we reached Camarido (the town before Caminha), it was so quiet … it was just the two of us walking in the main road.
 Not a single soul was visible!
-I said to Berto it feels as if we were walking in a small Karoo town back in South Africa (these towns’ roads are mostly deserted on hot summer afternoons).
+I said to Berto it feels as if we were walking in a small Karoo town back in South Africa (there, the towns’ roads are mostly deserted on hot summer afternoons).

-It was however not the end yet of long roads!
-We’ve walked a very long and straight road that eventually took us into Caminha.
-It was close to 15:30 and a very long day!
+It was however not the end of long roads yet!
+We had to follow a very long and straight road that eventually took us into Caminha … it was close to 15:30 when we finally arrived in Caminha … a very, very long day!

 The clock tower (“Torre do Relogio”) in the square of Caminha